kgiusti/rsyslog-omamqp1/external/python/README.md

            template="RSYSLOG_TraditionalFileFormat")

-In this case, the omamqp1.py program will attempt to read its configuration from a file called 'omamqp1.conf'.
-The following directories are searched in the following order to find this file:
+In this case, the omamqp1.py program will attempt to read its configuration from a file.
+The following paths are searched in order to find this file:

 * the value of the environment variable RSYSLOG_OMAMQP1_CONF
+  - e.g. export RSYSLOG_OMAMQP1_CONF=/root/omamqp1.conf
 * the home directory of the current user
+  - e.g. /home/user/omamqp1.py
-* the /etc/rsyslog.d/ directory
+* the file /etc/omamqp1.conf

 The format of the file is a list of 'name=value' pairs.
 Only one name/value pair is allow per line.
 Lines starting with the '#'